Wins & Losses: Commercial performance

 Wins and Losses debuted at number three on the US Billboard 200 with 102,000 album-equivalent units, of which 37,000 were pure album sales in its first week of release.
 In its second week, the album remained at number three on the chart earning 37,000 album-equivalent units.
 In its third week the album fell to number four on the chart.
-On April 13, 2018, the album was certified gold by the Recording Industry Association of America for combined sales and album-equivalent units of over 500,000 units in the United States.